 Monopoly Mad (The Ordinary Moments)

-This is the second week taking part in an adventure that’s been running for years by parent blogger, Donna.
+This is the second week taking part in Living Arrows.
 The project celebrates the ordinary moments – or the not so ordinary some weeks too.

 I’ve really found my footing and am enjoying my blogging journey so far.
 I’m seven months in and I love documenting everything that affects us – the day-to-day things, the momentous occasions, holidays, family events, special days out and lots more in between.
 This project is a perfect way to add to my journey by allowing me to share the everyday, ordinary moments.